alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

   slide
   filename="slide3.jpg"
   alt="Two vertical stacks of white paper sitting side-by-side.
 Between the two stacks is a gap which fades to black.
-A few of the pages have tabs with numbers or labels scribbled on them, but there's no clear structure." caption="Photo by <a href="https://pixabay.com/photos/files-paper-office-paperwork-stack-1614223/">myrfa on Pixabay</a>.
+A few of the pages have tabs with numbers or labels scribbled on them, but there's no clear structure." caption="Photo by [myrfa on Pixabay](https://pixabay.com/photos/files-paper-office-paperwork-stack-1614223/).
 Used under CC0."
 %}

 But being thrown into a new repository of code is pretty hard!